gwax/www-gwax/gwax_nikola/posts/slowcooker-yogurt.rst

 .. description:
 .. type: text

+.. thumbnail:: /images/slowcooker-yogurt/yield.jpg
+    :alt: Some jars of homemade yogurt
+    :class: u-pull-right thumbnail

-I have a 14 month old daughter, a wife that likes yogurt with granola, and I kind of like it, so we go through a lot of yogurt in my house.
+I have a 14 month old daughter, a wife that likes yogurt with granola, and I kind of like the stuff too.
+Needless to say, we go through a lot of yogurt in my house.
 Specifically, we go through a lot of plain, whole milk, greek yogurt.

 We were recently visiting my wife's aunt and uncle (my daughter's graunt and gruncle), and we had yogurt most mornings.
 They use an